 The very beginning: Arthur Murray, the man…

 Arthur Murray Dance Studios as a company has a long, storied history.
 This Arthur Murray Studios history began in 1912 with a man named Moses Teichman who, after anglicizing his name to Arthur Murray, would become an American symbol of systematic teaching, social dancing and entrepreneurial success.
 Mr. Murray originally learned to dance, and trained as a teacher, in the renowned ballroom dance school “Castle House” in New York City, operated by famous dance couple of the era Vernon and Irene Castle.
 His experience learning to dance was life changing for him and he wanted to share it with others.
 Castle House worked with a very elite, but limited, clientele and he wanted to bring the joy and benefits of dancing to the ‘average man’.
 An engineering background helped Mr. Murray to develop a component-based, step-by-step teaching system he felt could teach anyone to dance.
-He was also among the first to use advertising techniques considered cutting edge at the time, to promote his new programs to the general public.
+He was also among the first to use advertising techniques, considered cutting edge at the time, to promote his new programs to the general public.

 Mr. Murray’s creative use of print advertising attracted national American attention as did his business acumen.
 On March 27, 1920, using students from Georgia Tech, Mr. Murray arranged to have music transmitted to a group of his dance students a few miles away.
 This was the world’s first radio broadcast of live dance music for dancing.
 Prior to World War II, Arthur Murray Studio teachers were a regular part of every first-class steamship cruise and during the 1930’s the studios introduced such dances to the public as the “Lambeth Walk” and “The Big Apple.”
 In fact, it was “The Big Apple” that launched Mr. Murray’s one studio in New York into the largest chain of dance studios in the world today.
 In 1938 the first official opening of a franchised dance school occurred in Minneapolis, Minnesota, USA and among the first franchises were those owned by women, also a cutting-edge concept for the time (see Doris Eaton Travis on Wikipedia).

 In 1942 singer Betty Hutton with the Jimmy Dorsey Orchestra recorded the big hit song “Arthur Murray Taught Me Dancing In A Hurry” for the movie “The Fleet’s In” and by 1946 there were 72 Arthur Murray Dance Studios across North America.